- Home

 - Shortness of breath

-Breathlessness can occur for different reasons, including:
+Breathlessness can happen for many different reasons, including:

-- fluid surrounding the lungs
+- fluid surrounding or in the lungs

-- infection
+- an infection

 - the cancer itself